-Treatment of type 2 diabetes mellitus, particularly in overweight patients when dietary management and exercise alone does not result in adequate glycaemic control.
+Treatment of type 2 diabetes mellitus, particularly in overweight patients, when dietary management and exercise alone does not result in adequate glycaemic control.

-- In adults, metformin may be used as monotherapy or in combination with other oral anti-diabetic agents or with insulin. - In children from 10 years of age and adolescents, metformin may be used as monotherapy or in combination with insulin.
+□ In adults, Metformin Tablets BP 500 mg may be used as monotherapy or in combination with other oral antidiabetic agents or with insulin.

+□ In children from 10 years of age and adolescents, Metformin Tablets BP 500 mg may be used as monotherapy or in combination with insulin.